 What are we looking for?

-Research Articles should be up to 8000 words (including references) in length (or longer by agreement with the editor).
+Research Articles should be up to 9,000 words (excluding references) in length.
 Authors should make clear the policy context, reference only directly relevant literature, adopt an intelligible structure and a lucid style, use rigorous argument and reach clear conclusions.
 Both empirical and non-empirical papers will be expected to make a clear contribution towards the understanding of poverty and social justice.
 Papers which address sound, theoretically informed and policy-relevant questions about poverty and social justice are particularly welcome.
 All papers should aim to make specific and corroborated points.
 A balanced review of the relevant literature is also expected.
 All empirical papers should have a clear methodological section detailing data collection as well as strengths and limitations.
 Technical and statistical material should be presented in a transparent way that is understandable to a lay audience.

 All Research articles should include an abstract of no more than 250 words which clearly outlines the methodology (where applicable) and the substantive argument or findings.